Healthdirect Free Australian health advice you can count on.

 • gastrointestinal stromal tumours (GIST)

-Stomach cancer is a relatively common cancer in Australia.
-It is rarely diagnosed in people aged under 60 years of age and affects more males than females.
+Stomach cancer is rarely diagnosed in people aged under 60 years of age and is more common in males than females.

 What are the symptoms of stomach cancer?